UPPMAX/uppmax_intro_python/docs/morning_session/variables_expressions_and_statements.md

 !!!- info "Learning objectives"

-    * Learn how to ask a user for input
+    - learn how to ask a user for input
-    * Use input in a calculation
+    - use input in a calculation

 Read the following section of [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):